 Is Alimony Required by Law?

 No. Alimony is not required if neither party wants it.
 It can be waived.
-It is worth noting that after alimony has been awarded, the party paying the alimony can either pay the other party directly or through the court.
+It is worth noting that after alimony has been awarded, the party from whom alimony is paid can either pay the other party directly or through the court.
 If they choose the latter option, the court files an Earnings Withholding Order with the party’s employer and the alimony is simply garnished from their wages.

 How Does a Lawyer Help with Alimony?